Last Updated on by

 Whether a jacket fits well or not is personal opinion but it’s still something to consider if you’re interested in this model.
 It may be best to try this jacket on at a retailer’s store location or just be sure to buy it from a retailer that will accept returns.

 This final disadvantage isn’t as common as the fitting issue but it equally important.
-A few people, both men and women, have found that the zippered hand pockets aren’t as water-resistant as they are claimed to be.
+A few people, both men, and women, have found that the zippered hand pockets aren’t as water resistant as they are claimed to be, even if they ARE great handwarmer pockets.
 Some leakage has occurred, even though the rest of the jacket performed perfectly in heavy downpours.

-Sam Hardy is an outdoor enthusiast with a penchant for survival prepping.
+Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.